The Augmented Image Prior: Distilling 1000 Classes by Extrapolating from a Single Image: Experiments

+\paragraph{Choice of single image.} From \cref{tab:abl:image}, we find that the choice of source image content is crucial: Random noise or sparser images perform significantly worse compared to the denser ``City'' and ``Animals'' pictures.
+We compare 23 further images in~\cref{fig:vary_image} and find that distillation quality roughly correlates with the density in images and JPEG sizes.
+This is in contrast to self-supervised pretraining of~\citep{asano2020a}, suggesting that the underlying mechanisms are different.

-In the \cref{tab:dist_type}, we also show that even if the student can learn even with much degraded learning signals.
-For example even if it receives only the top-5 predictions or solely the argmax prediction (\ie a hard label) of the teacher without any confidence value, the student is still able to extrapolate at a significant level ($>91\%/60\%$ for CIFAR-10/100).
-This also suggests that copying models solely from API outputs is possible, similar to~\cite{orekondy19knockoff}.
-We also evaluated L1 and L2 distillation functions (see Appendix~\cref{tab:appendix_loss_fns} for details) and found that these perform slightly worse.
-This echoes the finding of~\cite{tian2019contrastive} that standard KD loss of \cref{eq} is actually a strong baseline hence use this in the rest of our experimental analysis.
+\paragraph{Varying loss functions.} In~\cref{tab:dist_type}, we show that the student can learn even with much degraded learning signals.
+For example even if it receives only the top-5 predictions or solely the argmax prediction (\ie a hard label) of the teacher without any confidence value, the student is still able to extrapolate at a significant level ($>\!91\%/60\%$ for CIFAR-10/100).
+Even at ImageNet scale, the performance remains at a high $43.8\%$ top-1 accuracy (see~\cref{tab:larger-scale} row \textit{(m)}).
+This also suggests that copying models solely from API outputs is possible, similar to~\citep{orekondy19knockoff}.
+We also evaluated L1 and L2 distillation functions (see~\cref{tab:appendix_loss_fns} for details) and found that these perform slightly worse.
+This echoes the finding of~\citep{tian2019contrastive} that standard KD loss of \cref{eq} is actually a strong baseline, hence we use this in the rest of our experimental analysis.

+\paragraph{Augmentations.} In \cref{tab:abl:aug}, we ablate the augmentations we use during knowledge distillation.
+Besides observing the general trend of ``more augmentations are better'', we find that \textit{CutMix} performs better than MixUp on our single-image distillation task.
+This might be because in our case the model is tasked with learning how to extrapolate towards real datapoints, while MixUp is derived and therefore might be more useful for interpolating \textit{between} (real) data samples~\citep{zhang2018mixup,beyer2021knowledge}.

-\paragraph{1-image vs other datasets.} In \cref{tab:baselines}, we find that there is something unique about using a single image, as our method outperforms several synthetic datasets, as well as the GAN-based approach of~\cite{Micaelli2019ZeroShotKT}.
+\paragraph{Comparison to synthetic datasets.} In \cref{tab:baselines}, we find that there is something unique about using a single image, as our method outperforms several synthetic datasets, such as FractalDB~\cite{KataokaACCV2020}, randomly initialized StyleGAN~\cite{baradad2021learning}, as well as the GAN-based approach of~\citep{Micaelli2019ZeroShotKT}.
 This is despite the fact that these synthetic datasets contain $\sim\!50$K images.
 We provide insights on the characteristics of this 1-image dataset in~\cref{sec:datasetsize}.
 Next, using the insights gained in this section, we scale the experiments towards other network architectures, dataset domains and dataset sizes.